-Here are some of the poems received for 10/17’s challenge.
+Here are some of the poems received during the 2020 virtual bird festival.
 Amazing!

 Roses are red,